ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 * Set the Authorized Redirect URI to: http://localhost:8080/login/oauth2/code/google

 Step 8b: Get Google Map Key
+(You will need to input a credit card for this, but google gives you $300)

 We also include google map feature in our app, so you will need to get a key for that